gtn46448/SILLY-Language/README.md

 # SILLY-Language
-School project written in Java creating a interpretter for a simple procedural programming language named SILLY
+School project written in Java creating a interpretter for a simple procedural programming language named SILLY.
+Also provided is Test Code text file demonstrating various capabilies of the language that can be imported and run.

 Grammar Rules
 ```